raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 [^hand-wave]: Another problem is that we have made a massive number of hand waves.
 We only correctly handle edits that do not overlap.
 We'll talk about this a little later.

 But not all implementations of commands have a direct representation in the user experience.
-And if we put aside the problem of user experience, we have a very string takeaway from dealing with maintaining the `future` while inserting new edits into the history.
+And if we put aside the problem of user experience, we have a very strong takeaway from dealing with maintaining the `future` while inserting new edits into the history.
 While it's just one limited example, it hints at being able to arbitrarily manipulate history, inserting, removing, or reordering edits as we desire.

 <iframe width="620" height="425" src="https://www.youtube.com/embed/D4deW5Okmr4" frameborder="0" allowfullscreen></iframe>